Limestone Saints: Football

 On October 26, 2012, Limestone announced they would add football and begin play in 2014.
 Bobby James, previously the defensive coordinator at Wingate University was named the inaugural head coach on December 14, 2012.
 After a "redshirt" season with players but only scrimmages, Limestone began NCAA Division II play in the fall of 2014 and recorded a record of 2–9, followed by a 2–8 season in 2015.
 James left the program in early 2016, and on May 11, 2016, Limestone College announced the hiring of former National Football League wide receiver Mike Furrey as the second head coach for the Saints.
-Furrey was previously wide receivers coach at Marshall University and a former head coach at Kentucky Christian University.
+Furrey was previously the wide receivers coach at Marshall University and a former head coach at Kentucky Christian University.
 Under Furrey, the Saints went 5–6 in his first season, followed by a 4–6 campaign in 2017.
 He departed the team in January 2018 to become the wide receivers coach for the Chicago Bears.

 The Saints had competed in football as an independent, but during the 2015–2018 seasons arranged a scheduling agreement with the South Atlantic Conference to provide most of their contests.
-In April 2017 the Limestone Saints were announced as the first associate member of the South Atlantic Conference (in any sport), and began competition in the SAC beginning in fall 2017.
+In April 2017, the Limestone Saints were announced as the first associate member of the South Atlantic Conference (in any sport), and began competition in the SAC beginning in the fall of 2017.
 They remained an SAC football affiliate until becoming a full conference member in 2020.